-After spending a week using Reykjavik as a hub for our travels through the Southern Highlands and the surrounding areas, we set off on a week-long road trip in Iceland.
+After spending a week using Reykjavik as a hub for our travels through the Southern Highlands and the surrounding areas, we set off on a week-long road trip around Iceland.
 Our aim was to leave Keflavík and snake our way clockwise up to the northernmost tip of the country past the town of Akureyri, before snaking our way back towards the west of the country back to where we started again.

 From Keflavík, we got onto the Ring Road and despite driving in a sturdy SUV that we had hired from Lotus Car Rental, our vehicle was shaking quite violently on the open road against the gusty wind.
 I can only imagine how much more inhospitable the weather is in the winter months.

-First stop for us was a small town called Borganes, which has a small town center that includes a historical and Settlement Centre the Museum Borgarfjörður, which focuses on the life and surroundings of children in Iceland in the 20th century.
-Next to the Settlement Centre is a cozy cafe/restaurant where we had a divine traditional Icelandic rice pudding with raisins, brown sugar and warm milk – very creamy and satisfying against the chilly wind!
+Our first stop for us was a small town called Borganes, which has a small town center that includes a historical and Settlement Centre the Museum Borgarfjörður, which focuses on the life and surroundings of children in Iceland in the 20th century.
+Next to the Settlement Centre is a cozy cafe/restaurant where we had a divine traditional Icelandic rice pudding with raisins, brown sugar, and warm milk – very creamy and satisfying against the chilly wind!
 In this tiny town, there is even a Filipino restaurant – not sure how they wound up here!

-Not far from our guesthouse for the night is a place called Fossatún, which has adorable looking camping pods, a guesthouse, a hotel and a restaurant.
-The surrounding area is troll themed.
+Not far from our guesthouse for the night is a place called Fossatún, which has adorable-looking camping pods, a guesthouse, a hotel, and a restaurant.
+The surrounding area is troll-themed.
 Various paths lead to different sculptures of trolls, which were created by a man who found a rock shaped like a troll’s face and decided to write a series of folk stories about trolls.

-The next day, we drove into Hvammstangi, a great spot for seal watching on the peninsula.
+The next day, we drove into Hvammstangi, a great spot for seal-watching on the peninsula.
 Most of these small towns have the essentials – a guest house or campsite, bakeries or cafes, fuel stations, which double as convenience stores (selling yummy Icelandic hot dogs, fries, and other basic items), a bank, a post office, and of course, a geothermal swimming pool.
 There’s not much else beyond that in these tiny towns, and I couldn’t help but wonder how uncomplicated their lives must be (besides having to deal with a foreign traveler every now and then).

 While you could drive for miles along the ring road and not see a single person, the landscape was always stunning.
 Alongside us, there were always dozens of fluffy white and black sheep and majestic Icelandic horses.
 In the distance, we saw commanding volcanoes and snow-capped mountains.
 But I loved the clouds the most – they were so expressive – whether it was dark clouds opening up to let a bit of sunshine through (it looked like the heavens were opening up) or piles of white fluffiness darting across the sky and changing color as the sun rose or set.